A Project based Training Program: (4/6 weeks)

 "Embedded Linux BSP with ARM" is an intensive, Hands-on, project based, training program for BE, B Tech, ME, M Tech from the streams of Electronics, Computer Science, Information Technologies, Instrumentation, BCA, MCA.
-This training aims at imparting, ingraining efficient programming skills and ability to convert logic to programs.
+This training aims at imparting, ingraining efficient embedded operating system configuration and porting skills and ability to configure toolchain and prepare bootloaders.

 Key benefits of Linux on ARM

 The power, stability, reliability, flexibility, and scalability of Linux, combined with its support for a multitude of microprocessor architectures, hardware devices, graphics support, and communications protocols have established Linux as an increasingly popular operating system platform for a vast array of projects, devices and products.
 Use of Linux spans the full spectrum of computing applications that are vastly scalable, from tiny Linux wrist watch, to hand-held devices like PDAs, cell phones and consumer entertainment systems, to Internet appliances, thin clients, firewalls, robotics, telephony infrastructure equipment, and even to cluster-based supercomputers.

 Despite the origins of Linux as a PC architecture operating system, It is now ported to numerous non-x86 CPUs, with and without memory management units, including PowerPC, ARM, MIPS, 68K, and even microcontrollers.
 And there's more coming, all the time!

 It was hard to get people to pay attention to Linux, now Sony is putting Linux into almost everything.
 Linus Torvalds wanted Linux to be a desktop operating system but that he saw the embedded space as the big growth area.